Complete Troubleshooting Guide

 It's not recommended.
 Prolonged UV exposure degrades hoses, seals, and plastic components.
 Remove the cleaner when not in use, and never leave it in the pool when shocking or adjusting chemicals.

 No. Low speed will not produce sufficient suction to operate a suction cleaner.
-Run your variable speed pump on mid to high speed when the cleaner is connected.
-The correct setting varies between pumps.
+Run your variable speed pump on medium to high speed when the cleaner is connected.
 Start at medium and increase until the cleaner moves steadily.

 Unbalanced pH can make pool surfaces slippery, especially tiles.
 This reduces the grip of the cleaner's foot pad and skirt, making it struggle to climb walls and move effectively.
 Low pH also accelerates wear on rubber components.
 Maintain pH between 7.2 and 7.6 for best results.

 No. Suction cleaners cannot navigate around islands or under bridges.
 The hose will wrap around islands and trap the cleaner.
-Under bridges, the cleaner becomes stuck with no way out.
-Resort-style pools with these features require a cordless robotic cleaner.
+Resort-style pools with these features require a cordless robotic cleaner for reliable coverage.

-The minimum requirement is 3/4 HP.
+The minimum requirement is approximately ยพ HP.
 If your pump is smaller, it may not produce enough suction.
-Also, pumps lose efficiency as they age (7+ years).
-Use the finger test described in Step 3 to check actual suction at the skimmer.
+Older pumps also lose efficiency as internal components wear.
+Use the finger test described in Step 6 to check actual suction at the skimmer.

 Hose tangling is usually caused by hose memory (from being stored coiled), a seized swivel joint, too much hose length, or return jets creating a circular current.
 Lay the hose straight in the sun for a few hours, check the swivel spins freely, and reduce hose length if needed.